 "Sinopsis" puede pertenecer a otra edición de este libro.

-Victor Sebestyen is the acclaimed author of TWELVE DAYS (W&N, 2006), REVOLUTION 1989 (W&N, 2009) and 1946 (Macmillan, 2014).
+Victor Sebestyen is the internationally acclaimed author of TWELVE DAYS (W&N, 2006), REVOLUTION 1989 (W&N, 2009), LENIN THE DICTATOR (W&N 2017) and BUDAPEST (W&N, 2022).
 He was born in Budapest.
 He was a child when his family left Hungary as refugees.
-As a journalist, he has worked for numerous British newspapers, including the EVENING STANDARD, DAILY MAIL and THE TIMES.
+As a journalist, he worked for numerous British newspapers, including the Evening Standard, Daily Mail and The Times.
 He reported widely from Eastern Europe when Communism collapsed and the Berlin Wall came down in 1989.
 He covered the wars in former Yugoslavia and the breakup of the Soviet Union.
-At the EVENING STANDARD he was foreign editor, media editor and chief leader writer.
-He is an associate editor of NEWSWEEK.
+At the Evening Standard he was foreign editor, media editor and chief leader writer.
+He was an associate editor of Newsweek.

 "Sobre este título" puede pertenecer a otra edición de este libro.